Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 A word about freshness

-It is a sad state of affairs but these days, few are the bakers who prepare everything from scratch.
+It is a sad state of affairs but these days, few bakers prepare everything from scratch.
 Often, they receive dough from a central sales point (or, horror of horrors, buy frozen dough) and bake or reheat things in their ovens.

-While bread in France is highly regulated, you cannot say the same about viennoiseries: there is no legislation that prevents bakeries from selling you an industrial croissant.
+While the ingredients in a baguette or several breads are highly regulated, you cannot say the same about viennoiseries: there is no legislation that prevents bakeries from selling you an industrial croissant.

 So how can you tell?